 Among the hundreds of Pro Football Hall of Fame artifacts on display is Barry Sanders' game-worn jersey from 1997, when he became only the third player in history to break the 2,000-yard rushing mark.
 Also on exhibit is one of the Hall of Fame’s rarest documents, the 1892 accounting ledger from football’s first paid player that is regarded as pro football’s “birth certificate”!

 A sampling of other mementos on exhibit in Gridiron Glory include:

 - Knute Rockne’s 1919 Massillon Tigers helmet

 - Jim Brown’s game-worn jersey

 - Jerry Rice’s career touchdown receptions record football

 We want to ensure you enjoy the many things there are to see and do in the Farmington area!
 Start exploring today with these helpful links:

-Roughly 60 square miles of remote badlands, offering some of the most unusual scenery in the world.
+The Bisti Badlands offers roughly 60 square miles of remote badlands and some of the most unusual scenery in the world.
 National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, one of their must-visit adventure destinations for 2019!
 This is a bucket list vacation for every venturesome hiker, explorer, and photographer.Learn More »